-The figures on page 65 shows the total potential revenues that could be raised from implementing a CFD and TIF district in the Downtown San José station area, and the potential financing capacity based on preliminary assumptions about bond issuances.
+could be raised from implementing a CFD and TIF district in the Downtown San José station area, and the potential financing capacity based on preliminary assumptions about bond issuances.
 VTA will contribute access and streetscape improvements that are part of the BART Phase II project.
-The remaining gap in funding would need to be covered by other sources such as grants, developer contributions (above and beyond CFD special tax payments), and the Cities' Capital Improvement Programs (CIPs).
+The remaining gap in funding would need to be covered by other sources such as grants, developer contributions (above and beyond CFD special tax payments), and the City's Capital Improvement Programs (CIPs).